Editing & Proofing

 Here is a list of aspects to analyze when you edit your manuscript:

-Make sure that your facts are all backed up by research and the claims you have made throughout the manuscript are consistent.
-You should have done this in the writing stage but it’s always good to double check the details.
+Make sure that your facts are all backed up by research and that the claims you have made throughout the manuscript are consistent.
+You should have done this in the writing stage but it’s always good to double-check the details.

-If you are using quotes, make sure that you have every word in correct order and the name and spelling of the originator is right.
-Yont don’t want your book to go to print only to find out that the Dolly Llama is in fact the Dalai Lama!
+If you are using quotes, make sure that you have every word in the correct order and that the name and spelling of the originator are right.
+You don’t want your book to go to print only to find out that the Dolly Llama is in fact the Dalai Lama!

 While a conclusion is a summary of the entire work, don’t simply restate facts.
 Your conclusion is not only going to be wrapping it all up, but it’s your final word on the subject.
 Ending on a positive note is always a plus.
 Think of it as your gift to the reader.